Secondary school place offers

 - Weston Favell Academy

-Parents should write directly to the school to request an appeal form.
-Write to The Clerk to the Governors, c/o the school for which they would like to make their appeal.
-School addresses can be found on the online Schools Directory.
+Parents should visit the schools website to find out how to appeal.
+Or alternatively, write to The Clerk to the Governors, c/o the school for which they would like to make their appeal.

 Parents can also visit the schools’ own websites for more information.